-Big Brands that use Private Label Cosmetics & Makeup
+Big Brands that use Private Label Cosmetics & Makeup in 2023

 “Eighty percent of the products that you see in department stores we’ve created for brands.”